InScene/lora_flood_sensor_batterie/README.md

 * When the flood sensor detects water, a message with only parameter 5 (flood sensor = 1) will be send immediately.
 It will be send until a acknowledged is received.
 The led is blinking a few seconds too.
 * When the button is pressed, the led is blinking a few seconds and a message with all values and "test send = 1" is send.
 * Ensure that no bouncing occurs during water detection and that no repeated messages are send.

+Battery
+I use a 18650 directly connected.
+In one test a message could be sent down to the voltage of 3.41 V.